PX4/PX4-Devguide/en/setup/dev_env_linux_arch.md

 # Development Environment on Arch Linux

-The Firmware repository provides a convenient script to set your Arch installation up for PX4 development: [Tools/setup/arch.sh](https://github.com/PX4/Firmware/blob/{{ book.px4_version }}/Tools/setup/arch.sh).
+The PX4-Autopilot repository provides a convenient script to set your Arch installation up for PX4 development: [Tools/setup/arch.sh](https://github.com/PX4/PX4-Autopilot/blob/{{ book.px4_version }}/Tools/setup/arch.sh).

 The script installs (by default) all tools to build PX4 (without RTPS) for NuttX targets and run simulation with *jMAVsim*.
 You can additionally install the *Gazebo* simulator by specifying the command line argument: `--gazebo`.